Scientific scope/objectives of project

-ESR 1 will focus on the Gibraltar Strait and the potential role it played on the Atlantic-Mediterranean water exchange during the late Miocene.
+Francesca Bulian will focus on the Gibraltar Strait and the potential role it played on the Atlantic-Mediterranean water exchange during the late Miocene.
 This project is based on boreholes already drilled in the Gulf of Cadiz and Guadalquivir, offshore Morocco and the Alboran Sea as well as outcrops near Gibraltar and the Gulf of Cadiz.
-These sites form a transect from the Atlantic to the Mediterranean along the Strait of Gibraltar along which ESR1 will carry out micropaleontologic, sedimentary, geochemical and paleoceanographic studies aimed at reconstructing changes in the paleobathymetry and paleoenvironment along the Gibraltar Strait.
+These sites form a transect from the Atlantic to the Mediterranean along the Strait of Gibraltar along which Francesca will carry out micropaleontologic, sedimentary, geochemical and paleoceanographic studies aimed at reconstructing changes in the paleobathymetry and paleoenvironment along the Gibraltar Strait.

 The aim of ESR 2 project is to understand the vertical motions of the Mediterranean margins due to the extreme redistribution of isostatic load during the formation of the MSG.